khaldoun36/portfolio-jan-2024-TW/content/1.posts/you-win-tailwind-is-actually-amazing.md

 title: "You win, Tailwind is actually amazing"
 description: "Vanilla CSS vs. Tailwind CSS: A Developer's Experiment & Review! ️ Learn about the pros and cons of both approaches through a real-world comparison.
 Explore code structure, efficiency, and design system benefits.
 Find out which reigns supreme!"
 image:
-  src: "writings/dorian-mongel-PuRFKwR4B2o-unsplash.jpg?updatedAt=1707893302082"
+  src: "writings/Tailwind(1).png?updatedAt=1710751776346"
-  alt: "An image showcasing My Page."
+  alt: "A dark background with Tailwind text positioned in the middle"

 head:
   meta: